2nd death happens at California Democratic party donor home

 - Ohio man gets 4-year sentence in Charlottesville beating

+The department said the new investigation will include a review of the 2017 incident.

-Buck’s attorney, Seymour Amster, told the Los Angeles Times after Monday’s death that Buck was not arrested and is cooperating with investigators.
+Buck’s attorney, Seymour Amster, told the Los Angeles Times after Monday’s death that Buck was not arrested and was cooperating with investigators.

+“From what I know, it was an old friend who died of an accidental overdose, and unfortunately, we believe that the substance was ingested at some place other than the apartment,” Amster said.
+“The person came over intoxicated.”

+In 2017, Amster described Buck and Moore as friends and said his client had nothing to do with that death.